-Maximum Percentage Allowed: Taking from FFY 2019 Grant: 4% of the Capitalization Grant (4%) \$440,160
+Maximum Percentage Allowed: Taking from FFY 2020 Grant: 4% of the Capitalization Grant (4%) \$440,440 preparing their loan applications and satisfying program requirements.

-The DPH intends to use funds in the Administrative set-aside to support existing staff at DPH and OTT dedicated to administrative and fiscal management of the DWSRF accounts and oversight and tracking of the DPH's Cash Management Plan, as well as providing assistance to borrowers in preparing their loan applications and satisfying program requirements.
 In addition, the DPH intends to utilize funds from this set-aside for the development and use of a state specific project financing, loan and accounting management system for the DWSRF program.
 The DPH may also utilize funding from the capitalization grant's administrative set-aside to prepare DWSRF marketing materials including an Annual DWSRF Construction Report, brochures, posters and other materials to increase the awareness of the DWSRF among PWSs, legislators, local officials, consultants and other stakeholders.